Mental Health Care Plan

 How It Works

-If you’re experiencing challenges such as anxiety, depression, trauma, or stress — or simply need support to navigate life — your GP can assess your needs and create a Mental Health Care Plan with you.
+If you’re experiencing challenges such as anxiety, depression, stress, or trauma, your GP can assess your eligibility for Mental Health Care Plan.

 This plan provides you with:

-• Up to 10 Medicare-subsidised individual or group therapy psychology sessions per calendar year
+• Up to 10 (6 + 4) Medicare-subsidised individual psychology sessions per calendar year

 • A clear outline of your goals and the support recommended